husobee/husobee.github.io/_posts/2016-09-01-safe-heaps-golang.markdown

 {% endhighlight %}

-This code now serializes the Push/Pops to the heap and should be threadsafe.
+This code now serializes the Push/Pops to the heap and should be thread safe.